tvst/htbuilder/README.md

 ### Use underscores instead of dashes

 Like most popular languages, Python doesn't support dashes in identifiers.
-So if you want to build an element that includes dashes in the tag or attributes, like `<my-element foo-bar="baz">`, you can do so by using underscores instead:
+So if you want to build an element that includes dashes in the tag name or attributes, like `<my-element foo-bar="baz">`, you can do so by using underscores instead:

 ```py